INTERSECT-training/packaging/_episodes/07-checks.md

 comma in a list, causing strings to auto-concatenate, the blacked form often makes it much easier to spot the error; this is just one example.

+For some examples of black, see the [Black Playground](https://black.vercel.app/)

 ### Ruff

 Ruff has recently exploded as the most popular linting tool for Python, and it's